DanielSan-01/auction-house/README.md

-# auction_house

-An auction site is looking to launch a website where users can add items to be bid on and bid on items other users have put up for auction.
+Develop a responsive auction website where users can list items for auction and bid on other users' items, managing credits earned and spent.

-When a new user joins the website, they are given 1000 credits to use on the site.
-They can get credits by selling items and use credit by buying items.

-Non-registered users can search through the listings, but only registered users can make bids on listings.
+##Description Create an auction website with functionality for adding and bidding on items, user registration, and credit management.

+"Bid on unique items and great deals!
+Explore, bid, and win your favorites in a secure and easy-to-use auction platform."
+The target audience for an auction website typically includes:
+Bargain Hunters: People looking for great deals and discounts on products.
+Collectors: Individuals seeking rare, unique, or vintage items.
+Resellers: Buyers intending to purchase items at low prices to resell for profit.
+Enthusiasts: People interested in specific categories, such as art, antiques, electronics, or fashion.
 Technical requirements:
 User registration with initial credits
 List and bid on auction items